Share

 There is also a world to be won in terms of shared mobility.
 Although shared mobility has gained ground in recent years, particularly in urban areas, KiM concludes that this type of transport is not an alternative to car ownership, but rather to buses, trains or trams.

-For example, only 2 to 6 per cent of Dutch people use shared cars and 10 per cent use shared bicycles.
+For example, only 2 to 6% of Dutch people use shared cars and 10% use shared bicycles.
 There are an average of 44 shared cars per 100,000 inhabitants.
 However, there are major differences between urban and rural areas.
 In urban areas, there are an average of 133 shared cars per 100,000 inhabitants, compared to only 2.5 in rural areas.
-As a result, the share of shared mobility in the accessibility of urban amenities is currently low,’ according to VNG.
+As a result, the share of shared mobility in the accessibility of urban amenities is currently low.

-In the proposed system, municipalities will issue car-sharing permits, and are responsible for ensuring that the infrastructure contributes to the accessibility of transport systems, such as bus stops, traffic lights, parking spaces and charging points for (shared) cars and bicycles.
-There must be sufficient physical connections to the public mobility system.
+In order to manage the public mobility system as effectively as possible, it makes sense for target group transport to be procured regionally, whereby municipalities will issue car-sharing permits.
+Municipalities will also be responsible for ensuring that the infrastructure contributes to the accessibility of transport systems, such as bus stops, parking spaces and charging points for (shared) cars and bicycles.

 Spatial planning